 In January 2014, we committed to a restructuring plan to close a fabrication facility as a result of the integration of the CyOptics business.
 The plan is expected to be substantially completed in the third quarter of fiscal year 2014.
-We recorded \$8 million and \$4 million in research and development expense and costs of products sold, respectively, during the quarter ended February 2, 2014, related to employment termination costs.
-As we previously effected a restructuring plan in the same location, for which similar termination packages were offered, we are therefore required to record the employment termination cost for the current restructuring plan in the period in which the plan was approved by our management in accordance with relevant accounting guidance.
-As of February 2, 2014, none of this charge has been paid and the remaining balance will be paid during fiscal year 2014 as the employees exit the Company.
-Other costs, including impairment of fixed assets and lease termination expenses of approximately \$12 million, will be recorded in future quarters pursuant to the relevant accounting guidance.
-We also incurred restructuring charges of \$5 million as a result of rationalizing research and development programs and continued alignment of our global manufacturing operations.
+We recorded \$8 million and \$5 million in operating expenses and costs of products sold, respectively, during the two fiscal quarters ended May 4, 2014, related to employment termination costs.
+As we previously established a pattern for a restructuring plan in the same location, for which similar termination packages were offered, we are therefore required to record the employment termination cost for the current restructuring plan in the period in which the plan was approved by our management in accordance with relevant accounting guidance.
+As of May 4, 2014, none of this accrued charge has been paid and the remaining balance will be paid during fiscal year 2014 as the employees exit the Company.
+In addition, we also recorded an impairment of fixed assets of \$1 million in operating expenses during the fiscal quarter and two fiscal quarters ended May 4, 2014.
+Other remaining costs, including impairment of fixed assets and lease termination expenses of approximately \$4 million, will be recorded in future quarters pursuant to the relevant accounting guidance.